 TESTING FACIAL REC FILE: Darth1.jpg 1 (score = 0.99834) 2 (score = 0.00164) PROVIDED IMAGE: Darth1.jpg OBJECT DETECTED: 1 CONFIDENCE: 0.998343 ...
 FILE: Darth2.jpg 1 (score = 0.99692) 2 (score = 0.00311) PROVIDED IMAGE: Darth2.jpg OBJECT DETECTED: 1 CONFIDENCE: 0.996923 ...
 FILE: Yoda2.jpg 2 (score = 0.99710) 1 (score = 0.00293) PROVIDED IMAGE: Yoda2.jpg OBJECT DETECTED: 2 CONFIDENCE: 0.997104 ...
 FILE: Yoda1.jpg 2 (score = 0.99535) 1 (score = 0.00465) FILE: VeryHansomeGuy.jpg 2 (score = 0.72019) 1 (score = 0.27821) FILE: VeryHansomeGuy2.jpg 2 (score = 0.59470) 1 (score = 0.40845) COMPLETED TESTING FACIAL RECOGNITION

 This means that Darth was identified in each image, Yoda in 1 and the program successfully identified me as an unknown person.

-Please feel free to create issues for bugs and general issues you come across whilst using the Intel® AI / Colfax TASS Trainer example.
-You may also use the issues area to ask for general help whilst using the IoT JumpWay Intel® Examples in your IoT projects.
+Please feel free to create issues for bugs and general issues you come across whilst using this or any other Intel® related IoT JumpWay issues.
+You may also use the issues area to ask for general help whilst using the IoT JumpWay in your IoT projects.